GMontaque/project1-st-nazaire-raid/README.md

 **Navigation Bar**

-- this appears on all 3 pages and is identical, it contains a full navigation bar and a logo which is the Combined Operations Shoulder Patch, the navigation bar is fully responsive and has a mobile version which appears when the screen size is the correct width. in the navigation bar there are links to the home page, gallery and media page.
+- this appears on all 3 pages and is identical, it contains a full navigation bar and a logo which is the Combined Operations Shoulder Patch, the navigation bar is fully responsive and has a mobile version which appears when the screen size is the correct width.
+Iin the navigation bar there are links to the home page, gallery and media page.
-- using the naviatation bar the user can navigate all 3 pages, the logo is also a navigation link, when clicked on it send the user back to the home page.
+- Using the naviatation bar the user can navigate all 3 pages, the logo is also a navigation link, when clicked on it send the user back to the home page.

 ![Nav Bar](assets/images/navbar-mockup.PNG)

 **The landing page image**

-- this is the first page the user sees when clicking on the website
+- This is the first page the user sees when clicking on the website
-- the user is greeting by a navigation bar, a hearo image with a text overlay and the title of the webiste
+- The user is greeted by a navigation bar, a hero image with a text overlay and the title of the webiste
-- the text of the hero image is there to draw the users eye and will put to them a question, the idea being to reafirm what site they ahve clicked on and to also peak there interet to look further
+- The text of the hero image is there to draw the users eye and will put to them a question, the idea being to reafirm what site they have clicked on and to also peak there interet to look further
-- the hero section contains 3 images that roate
+- The hero section contains 3 images that rotate

 ![landing page](assets/images/landing-page.PNG)

 **Home Page**

-- the homepage contains the main written content of the website
+- The homepage contains the main written content of the website
-- here the battle is broken down into background, plan, battle and aftermath, each section explains the battle at that stage
+- Here the battle is broken down into background, plan, battle and aftermath, each section explains the battle at that stage
-- images have been included to help the user visual what is being explained
+- Images have been included to help the user visual what is being explained
-- finally an image of the memorial has been included so user can clearly read what has been written to provide an emotive response to what they have read
+- Finally an image of the memorial has been included so user can clearly read what has been written to provide an emotive response to what they have read

 ![home page](assets/images/homepage-mockup.PNG)

 **Battle information timeline**

-- This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+- This section provides a timeline of events as they unfloded and guides the user through the story of the battle.
-- This section will be updated as these times change to keep the user up to date.
+- Real world images of the battle plan have been included so they can be viewed as the user reads on the topic.

 ![battle information](assets/images/battle-information-timeline-mockup.PNG)